QuantEcon/continuous_time_mcs/ctmc_lectures/memoryless.md

 distributed with rate $\lambda$, then $J_n := \sum_{i=1}^n W_i$ has the Erlang
 distribution with shape $n$ and rate $\lambda$.

-We will see how this connects to the Poisson process just below.
+This connects to Poisson process theory, as we shall soon see.